DX200 Magnetometer!

 system comprises a robust electronic module together with a one metre length

-detection probe, a slim Bonephone (or optionally Underwater Headphones) and
+detection probe, a slim Bonephone (or optionally Underwater Headphones)

-same robust underwater Ikelite connectors as the AQ1B range.
+with the same robust underwater Ikelite connectors as the AQ1B range.

 The mains charger, Bonephone & Headphones are identical to those supplied